AseemWangoo/Experiments_with_Desktop/first_desktop_application/LINKS.md

 - `cmake .` and then `make`
 - Follow steps at `https://flutter.dev/docs/development/platform-integration/c-interop#compiled-dynamic-library-macos`

+- If you don't see your dylib in VSCode, then try adding the dylib from desktop.
+- Once added, remove the reference from desktop

 ### Disable Hardened Runtime in Apple
 - In the DebugProfile.entitlements
 `